• HOME

 Makalawena Beach

 This is my favorite beach in the world.
-Although I will often take a boat here, you can also access by land.
-You have to hike for a bit over lava rock (recommend doing this is in early morning — much more pleasant,) but the reward is fewer crowds — and one of the most beautiful beaches in the world (in my humble opinion.)
+Although I will often take a boat here, you can also access it by land.
+You have to hike for a bit over lava rock (I recommend doing this in the early morning — much more pleasant,) but the reward is fewer crowds — and one of the most beautiful beaches in the world (in my humble opinion.)

 How to find it: the entrance to it is located between mile markers 90 and 91.
 If you have trouble finding it by map, look for Kekaha Kai State Park, which it is a part of.
-Head to nearby Kua Bay if you’d like easier access.
+Head to nearby Kua Bay (also a great beach) if you’d like easier access.
 Both are just north of Kona International Airport.

 Beach 69